mobeigi/fb2cal/README.md

 This change was unannounced and no reason was ever released.

 fb2cal is a tool which restores this functionality.
-It works by calling various async endpoints that power the https://www.facebook.com/events/birthdays/ page.
+It works by calling endpoints that power the https://www.facebook.com/events/birthdays/ page.
 After gathering a list of birthdays for all the users friends for a full year, it creates a ICS calendar file.
 This ICS file can then be imported into third party tools (such as Google Calendar).

-This tool **does not** use the Facebook API.

 ## Requirements
 * Facebook account